tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 Programming Paradigm
 -------------------------

-The most common case and the most typical programming paradigm for TensorCircuit is to evaluate the circuit output and the corresponding quantum gradients, which is common in variational quantum algorithms.
+The most common case and the most typical programming paradigm for TensorCircuit are to evaluate the circuit output and the corresponding quantum gradients, which is common in variational quantum algorithms.

 .. code-block:: python